Eamonn Meaney Counselling & Psychotherapy

 • Addiction

-Self-harm occurs across all cohorts but it is most prevalent amongst young people and adolescents.
-Many of these young people establish a pattern of self-harm over a long period of time in response to unwanted circumstances or emotions.
-Conversely other individuals cease to employ these behaviours as a temporary coping mechanism once they perceive that a specific problem has been resolved, or a particular phase of their life has elapsed.
-The most common personal setbacks and accompanying negative emotions encountered by individuals as they journey through life compare closely with many young peoples’ triggers to self-harm.
+Self-harm occurs across all cohorts, but it is most prevalent amongst young people and adolescents.
+Many of these young people establish a pattern of self-harm over a long period of time, in response to unwanted circumstances or emotions.
+Conversely, other individuals cease to employ these behaviours as a temporary coping mechanism, once they perceive that a specific problem has been resolved, or a particular phase of their life has elapsed.
+The most common personal setbacks and negative encounters overlap closely with many young peoples’ triggers to self-harm.

-People who regularly self-harm may not perceive that they have problem solving or minimising options available, and as such their coping strategies are limited.
-Failure to identify and harness internal and external resources will inevitably inhibit long term growth and development of natural levels of resilience.
-Ultimately this reinforces a person’s urge to maintain self-harm as their default coping mechanism.
-Nevertheless the purpose, practice, and outcomes of virtually all defence or coping mechanisms are unhealthy.
+People who regularly self-harm may not perceive that they have problem-solving or problem-minimising options available, and as such their coping strategies are limited.
+Failure to identify and harness internal and external resources will inevitably inhibit long-term growth and development of natural levels of resilience.
+Ultimately, this reinforces a person’s urge to maintain self-harm as their default coping mechanism.
+Nevertheless, the purpose, practice, and outcomes of virtually all defence or coping mechanisms are unhealthy.

-Waterford Counselling Centre offers non-judgemental professional support to individuals who self harm.
+Waterford Counselling Centre offers non-judgemental professional support to individuals who self-harm.
 Working together we can look at your motivations to self-harm and explore other proven and constructive structures for expressing or coping with your feelings.
-Regardless of your age, sex, cultural or religious background, our goal through this approach is to help you to address the issue of your own self-worth.
+Regardless of your age, sex, neurotype, cultural, or religious background, our goal through this approach, is to help you to address the issue of your own self-worth.
 This work may be quite difficult but understanding why you self-harm is crucial in helping you to stop.

 ”…people who harm themselves as a way of relieving distress (through cutting, for example) might be compelled to this as a coping and suicide prevention strategy.
 They are likely to continue to need to do this until they receive appropriate and sufficient psychotherapeutic interventions and support.”